 Dry hair has split ends, is of rough texture, and can be frizzy.
 Over use of hair dryers, heated gadgets, bleaching, and UV rays all leech moisture from the hair shaft, exposing the central core to the elements.
 Blocked hair follicles that prevent the natural oils from moisturizing the hair shaft can also be a cause of dry hair.

 First of all minimize the use of heated gadgets, do not use the hottest setting, and stop while the hair is still slightly damp.
+Try to use heatless curl method instead of hot rollers.
 Avoid styling products containing isopropyl or ethyl.
 When using wax, gel, or serum, less is more.
 Applying too much to the front, especially, will make the hair look greasy.
 Serum is best for creating a smooth glossy finish while wax is used to define and separate the hair.
 Do not use wax on long thick hair or it will make it look greasy and tangled.

 Dull hair is mostly due to product overload.
 Occasionally use a detoxifying shampoo to remove product build-up.
 Flakiness without itching or oiliness is the symptom of real dandruff.
 Dandruff can also be caused by seborrhoeic dermatitis that produces an